goodhertz/coldtype-examples/README.md

 When you run that command, the process will "hang," meaning you’ll have to hit `ctrl+c` in order to kill the process, or hit `cmd+Q` with the viewing window in the foreground.

-While it’s hanging, you can type in little mnemonics to trigger different actions in the coldtype renderer.
+While it’s hanging, you can type in little mnemonics in the terminal window (not the viewer) to trigger different actions in the coldtype renderer.

 For instance, with the above process still running, try typing—